By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Alternative 2: Individual command knows how to undo/redo by itself.

-Pros: Will use less memory (e.g. for delete
+Pros: Will use less memory (e.g. for delete, just save the place being deleted).

 Cons: We must ensure that the implementation of each individual command are correct.